WICG/declarative-partial-updates/patching-explainer.md

 - The patch template has to be in the same tree (shadow) scope as the outlet.
 - `contentmethod` can be `replace-children`, or `append`. `replace-children` is the basic one that allows replacing a placeholder with its contents, while `append` allows for multiple patches that are interleaved in the same HTML stream to accumulate.
+- Interleaved patching works together with one-off patching.
+When a `<template contentmethod>` appears inside a stream, it is applied, resolving `contentname` from the stream target.

 ## Avoiding overwriting with identical content